fluid-music/fluid-music/README.md

 **The Fluid Engine:**
 - Integrates with a conventional DAW GUI, which is necessary for:
   - precision timeline based editing
+  - carefully inspecting the output of computational content and recipes
   - creating content that is competitive with music created professionally using the conventional DAW based workflow
 - Can render results in realtime, which is necessary for:
   - playing the engine like an instrument